Batyan45/QuickLLMCopy/README.md

 - Adds "Quick LLM Copy" option to the context menu in file explorer
 - Adds "Quick LLM Copy (with Codebase)" option to include the project directory structure
+- Adds a Quick LLM Copy (files) button in Source Control (Git) to copy whole files with current changes
+- Adds a Quick LLM Copy (diff) button in Source Control (Git) to copy only Git diffs
 - Supports copying multiple files at once
 - Supports recursive copying of directories and their contents
 - Includes relative file paths in the copied text